mrd0x/secblog/src/pages/bypass-static-detection/index.md

 You also want to do the following:
 1. Open up the .sln file with a text editor and replace all instances of Rubeus with your new word
-2. Modify the folder names of the project and 'Rubeus.csproj' to your new word
+2. Modify the 'Rubeus' folder names of the project and 'Rubeus.csproj' to your new word
 3. Right click the project and select 'Properties' then replace all instances of 'Rubeus' to your new word
 4. Compile and build as a x64 executable